|

 A pretty graphic with the pretty diy home logo in it.

-Decorating the Easter Bunny
+Decorating Ideas for Your Wooden Easter Bunny

 A homemade wooden bunny DIY in chocolate brown with a pink bow, sitting beside a large planted fern with Easter eggs and a jar of tulips.